-As of the end of this reporting period, Midpen has spent a life-to-date total of \$77.4 million in MAA bond funds.
-Midpen spent a total of \$2.4 million on MAA projects in FY22, with \$75 million spent in previous reporting periods.
-Through leveraging \$10.9 million in grants and partnership funding, along with an additional \$4.8 million in interest income from the bond proceeds, available MAA bond funding has increased to \$315.7 million total.
+As of the end of this reporting period, Midpen has spent a life-to-date total of \$110.4 million.
+Midpen spent \$22.1 million in the current reporting period and \$88.3 million in previous reporting periods.
+Through leveraging \$22.8 million in grants and partnership funding, along with an additional \$4.0 million in interest income from the bond proceeds, Midpen has increased the total available MAA bond funding to \$327.1 million.

-MAA projects are grouped into 25 portfolios.
-Projects are completed or underway in 21 of the 25 portfolios, with progress in the current reporting year spanning 13 portfolios.
+MAA projects are grouped into 25 portfolios, two of which are deemed complete and are now closed.
+Projects are underway or completed in 22 of the 25 portfolios, with progress in the current reporting period spanning 12 portfolios.
 Additional efforts in support of the MAA portfolios are also noted in Portfolio Expenditures.

-Looking ahead, Midpen continues to invest in projects across the 25 MAA portfolios.
-The adopted Budget and Action Plan for FY23 includes projects in 10 MAA portfolios.
+Looking ahead, Midpen's adopted Budget and Action Plan for FY24 includes projects in 14 portfolios.